ashemery/REDM/Compiled/README.md

-The compiled code that was used for this course.
+The compiled code that is being used for this course.